 Though it may not be a method of attracting new reviews per say, it is an important part of making your review pages seem a welcoming place.
-If your agency posts a response to all reviews – both good and bad – it shows that your agency genuinely cares about the workers and clients experience and is willing to help even after money has changed hands.
+If your agency posts a response to all reviews – both good and bad – it shows that your organisation genuinely cares about the workers and clients experience and is willing to help even after money has changed hands.
 Respond to each review by thanking each reviewer for their time, echoing any particularly good feedback, and offering a method of escalating complaints if they have any.

 It’s important that reviews have some kind of a presence on your own website.
 You may wish to have a “reviews” or “testimonials” page on your site to highlight your best reviews from third party sites – each linking back to the original review.
 If this kind of page wouldn’t work within your site, you could alternatively include a link in your website footer to publicise your presence on review sites and to encourage new reviews.